litmuschaos/v1-litmus-docs/docs/openebs-target-network-delay.md

 ## Recovery

-- If the verdict of the ChaosResult is `Fail` then please refer [troubleshooting section](https://docs.openebs.io/docs/next/troubleshooting.html#volume-provisioning).
+- If the verdict of the ChaosResult is `Fail`, and/or the OpenEBS components do not return to healthy state post the chaos experiment, then please refer the [OpenEBS troubleshooting guide](https://docs.openebs.io/docs/next/troubleshooting.html#volume-provisioning) for more info on how to recover the same.

 ## OpenEBS Target Network Delay Demo [TODO]